photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 [![Code Quality](https://goreportcard.com/badge/github.com/photoprism/photoprism)][goreport]

+You are welcome to support the developers on [Patreon](https://www.patreon.com/goreportcard).

 !!! note ""
     Not every problem reported by tools is really important and needs to be fixed immediately.
 Use the reports as inspiration when you need some.